Living in Medway

 It is also connected to an excellent road network enabling easy access across the south east of England and further afield, including Europe, just 21 miles from the Kent coast.

 Medway schools are of a high standard, with some of the best performing grammar schools in the region.
-And when school’s out, there are plenty of places to explore and activities to enjoy.
+When school is out, there are plenty of places to explore and activities to enjoy.

 The River Medway has long been recognised as one of Britain’s most important for leisure activities and has a fascinating and illustrious maritime heritage.
 During the summer months there's no better way to view the area than from the river on one of the trips operated from Sun Pier in Chatham.

-Heritage and history abounds across Medway, from its cathedral and castles to its military and maritime connections.
+Medway is steeped in history and heritage, from its cathedral and castles to its military and maritime connections.
+It is also beautiful - Rochester has been described as ‘ravishingly pretty.'

 Food and drink lovers can find an excellent choice of restaurants, cafes and public houses throughout Medway, some serving homemade dishes using local Kentish produce.
 Evening entertainment can be enjoyed at one of Medway's theatres where a choice of shows, musicals and performances are regularly held.